Der Freischütz

 Libretto by Johann Friedrich Kind, based on novella of the same name by Johann August Apel and Friedrich Laun

 The opera was composed in 1821.
-This stage version will first performed in Perm in 2025
+This stage version was first performed in Perm in 2025

 Performed in German and Russian with Russian surtitles